 Financial Support & Advice

-The government is outlining their response COVID-19.
-The Chancellor has provided statements on how the government intends to support businesses and workers.
+The government has made various announcements on support for businesses and workers.
 The support and information available is constantly being updated.
 This page will be updated as we new information is released.

 Key measures to date announced include:

 - The Government has launched a new coronavirus business support tool to help businesses and self-employed people assess what support is available.

 - Small Business Bounce Back Loans – businesses will be able to borrow between £2,000 and £50,000 and access the cash within days.
 Loans will be interest free for the first 12 months, and businesses can apply online through a short and simple form